 This is another investing mistake that many, including, ahem myself, have made.
 You cannot make investment decisions based on how a mutual fund or other investment has performed in the past.
 Don’t invest in a fund that returned 30% last year because you think it will earn another 30% this year.
 No one knows what the market will do this year or even tomorrow.

-The problem here is that for 99% of people that follow this budgeting method is that there is never anything at the end of the month to save.
+The problem here is that there is never anything at the end of the month to save for the 99% of people that follow this budgeting method.
 We all have good intentions, but many times we see the money in our checking account and we spend it.
 You will never get rich by saving what is left at month end.
 Never.

-What To Do Instead: Flip this plan around and save first and then feel free to spend everything left over.
+What To Do Instead: Flip this plan around and save first and then feel free to spend everything left in your checking account.
 If you read my post on automating, you will see how to set up this plan and you will be on the path to wealth.
-Or, you can just use a service like Digit to save instead.
+Or, you can just use a service like Digit (read my full review here) to save instead.
 Trust me, it’s how the rich save.
 By saving first, you guarantee you will save.
-When you automate your savings, you will never miss it.
+When you automate your savings, you will never notice the money “missing” from your checking account.

-At the end of the day, there is all kind of bad advice out there.
+At the end of the day, there are all kinds of bad advice out there.
+This list offered up 14 pieces of the worst financial advice but there are more examples out there.
 Always remember that it is your money and no one cares more about it, or even as much about it, as you do.
 You work hard for your money, so don’t give it away so easily.
 Do your homework.
 Conduct some research.
 Ask a lot of questions.
 Once you are comfortable and things make sense, then you can move forward with it.